Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 The difference between saving and investing

 • Saving — putting money aside gradually, typically into a bank account.
-People generally save for a particular goal, like paying for a car, a down payment on a house, or any emergencies that might come up.
-Saving can also mean putting your money into products such as a bank time account (CD).
+People generally save for a particular goal, like paying for a car, a down payment on a house, or any emergencies that might arise.

 Should you invest now or wait?